armory/docs/content/en/plugins/pipelines-as-code/use.md

 As an added bonus, the pipeline definitions have now been saved in source control, along with the rest of the project's files.
-If changes are made to the Dinghyfile, when committed/merged into the tracked branch, the pipelines are automatically re-rendered and updated.
+If changes are made to the Dinghyfile, when committed/merged into the tracked branch, Spinnaker automatically updates the pipelines.

 ## Basic format